ErVuL/uAcoustics/README.md

     cd <installationPath>

-it will contains a local copy of the main python modules, and the source code of the oalib toolbox. then download the entire project with:
+it will contains a local copy of the main python modules, and the source code of the oalib toolbox.
+Then download the entire project with:

     git clone --recurse-submodules -j8 git@github.com:ErVuL/uAcoustics.git
     cd uAcoustics